angulardart/site-angulardart/src/angular/guide/template-syntax.md

 They are *neither inputs nor outputs* of the component.
 They are **sources** for their bindings.
 The targets are the native `<img>` and `<button>` elements.

-Now look at a another snippet in which the `HeroDetailComponent` is the **target** of a binding on the _left_ of the equals&nbsp;(`=`).
+Now look at a another snippet in which the `HeroComponent` is the **target** of a binding on the _left_ of the equals&nbsp;(`=`).

 <?code-excerpt "lib/app_component.html (io-2)"?>